ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Bluetooth Math PvP: Grind Math Problems Without Looking Like a Nerd - <a href="https://medium.com/@jerry_chenjikai/bluetooth-math-pvp-grind-math-problems-without-looking-like-a-nerd-469de0bd8aee?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Mac Is Lying About How Full It Is (A Mobile Developer’s Guide to Getting Some of It Back) - <a href="https://medium.com/@magdy.temamy/your-mac-is-lying-about-how-full-it-is-a-mobile-developers-guide-to-getting-some-of-it-back-ba2dea9b380c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jerry Jikai Chen`**
+✍️ **posted by `Magdy Temamy`**

-<blockquote>As soon as the bell rings, your classmates — suppressed for an entire period — whip out their phones to play games, scroll through TikTok…
+<blockquote>Two ways to use this: read through the manual cleanup steps below, or skip straight to the script at the end and run that instead.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Mobile App Development Services USA: Building Smarter Apps for Modern Businesses - <a href="https://medium.com/@jacobweber005/mobile-app-development-services-usa-building-smarter-apps-for-modern-businesses-f8ca2a0992f0?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Same iOS API Ends My Music Track and Should End Your Hike - <a href="https://medium.com/@orose2689/the-same-ios-api-ends-my-music-track-and-should-end-your-hike-f56d0c92b321?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jacob Weber`**
+✍️ **posted by `Oniel Rosario`**

-<blockquote>Mobile apps have become an essential part of how businesses connect with customers, streamline operations, and grow their brands.
-From…
+<blockquote>I forgot to tap Finish, got in the car, and it happily logged 40mph as trail distance
 Continue reading on Medium »</blockquote>

 <h3>3.
-Hire Mobile App Developers in USA: A Complete Guide for Businesses in 2026 - <a href="https://medium.com/@jacobweber005/hire-mobile-app-developers-in-usa-a-complete-guide-for-businesses-in-2026-5351d0c98bef?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Compared 6 App Store Screenshot Generators in 2026.
+Most Stop Too Early. - <a href="https://medium.com/@yannick.westermann01/i-compared-6-app-store-screenshot-generators-in-2026-most-stop-too-early-6187eccc9361?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jacob Weber`**
+✍️ **posted by `Yannick`**

-<blockquote>In today’s digital-first world, having a mobile app can help businesses connect with customers, improve engagement, simplify operations…
+<blockquote>Most screenshot tools help you make an image.
+I wanted to know which one could help an indie team finish the whole store launch.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Senior Android Engineer Interview Bank — 10 Years (Kotlin) - <a href="https://blog.stackademic.com/senior-android-engineer-interview-bank-10-years-kotlin-76f0262a571a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Driver-First Ride-Hailing Platform for Long-Term Growth - <a href="https://medium.com/@prozeneatsoffpage/building-a-driver-first-ride-hailing-platform-for-long-term-growth-8d17c2d39f75?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AB nay`**
+✍️ **posted by `Prozensoft Technologies Private Limited`**

-<blockquote>Section 1 — Jetpack Compose & UI
+<blockquote>The success of a ride-hailing business depends heavily on its driver network.
+Customers expect nearby vehicles, quick ride acceptance…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-How I Would Design a Scalable Chat Application in an iOS System Design Interview - <a href="https://medium.com/@sabihhida88/how-i-would-design-a-scalable-chat-application-in-an-ios-system-design-interview-55dd1ffb2ab3?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Kotlin, Compose, and the AI Layer: What Android Development Actually Looks Like in 2027 - <a href="https://medium.com/@sixtinbydizora/kotlin-compose-and-the-ai-layer-what-android-development-actually-looks-like-in-2027-d5a8daeb014c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sabih Hida Tahir`**
+✍️ **posted by `Sixtin - Android Developer`**

-<blockquote>Building a chat application like WhatsApp or Slack is one of the most common system design questions for senior iOS engineers.
+<blockquote>Kotlin keeps getting sharper, Compose keeps getting weirder in the best way, and your backend is quietly becoming part of your job…
 Continue reading on Medium »</blockquote>

-<h3>6.
-Do You Need a New
-Website or an App?
-Here Is How To Decide. - <a href="https://medium.com/@GPFMediaGroup/do-you-need-a-new-website-or-an-app-here-is-how-to-decide-49625ac46c5a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `GPF | GetPopularFast.com`**

-<blockquote>It is one of the most common questions we get from growing businesses.
-The website looks dated, the competitors have apps, the team is…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Por que milhares de candidatos estão trocando os livros por um aplicativo na preparação para ESA e… - <a href="https://medium.com/@guimaxguima/por-que-milhares-de-candidatos-est%C3%A3o-trocando-os-livros-por-um-aplicativo-na-prepara%C3%A7%C3%A3o-para-esa-e-6784eba54982?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Delegation in Kotlin: Write Cleaner, More Reusable Code Without Inheritance - <a href="https://medium.com/@nematengg/delegation-in-kotlin-write-cleaner-more-reusable-code-without-inheritance-de880402d2c5?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Guimaxguima`**
+✍️ **posted by `Nemat`**

-<blockquote>Todos os anos, milhares de jovens iniciam a preparação para conquistar uma vaga na Escola de Sargentos das Armas (ESA) ou na Escola de…
+<blockquote>“Favor composition over inheritance.”
 Continue reading on Medium »</blockquote>

 <h3>2.
-Improve your Android accessibility with toggleables - <a href="https://medium.com/@cononube/improve-your-android-accessibility-with-toggleables-b6f7239f35e1?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+12/28: How an Activity Becomes an Actual Window on Screen - <a href="https://medium.com/@promode7/12-28-how-an-activity-becomes-an-actual-window-on-screen-45d0fc572edf?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Fernando García Lidón`**
+✍️ **posted by `Pramod Patel`**

-<blockquote>Customizing the views in our Apps is something very common in our daily development of screens but we often forget to review the…
+<blockquote>WindowManager, tokens, and ViewRootImpl
 Continue reading on Medium »</blockquote>

 <h3>3.
-Kotlin Inlining Masterclass: inline, noinline, & crossinline Demystified - <a href="https://medium.com/@hsinha610/kotlin-inlining-masterclass-inline-noinline-and-crossinline-demystified-7e6b7731d774?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+GrapheneOS Review (2026): Why I Switched From Stock Android and Won’t Go Back - <a href="https://medium.com/@PrivacyForge/grapheneos-review-2026-why-i-switched-from-stock-android-and-wont-go-back-b89535623748?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Harshit Sinha`**
+✍️ **posted by `Milan Cendric`**

-<blockquote>If you’ve spent any time writing Kotlin, you’ve undoubtedly come across higher-order functions — functions that take other functions as…
+<blockquote>I remember the exact moment I decided I was done with stock Android.
 Continue reading on Medium »</blockquote>

 <h3>4.
-React Native + Android 16: The SDK Upgrade That Looks Easy Until Your UI Breaks - <a href="https://medium.com/@harisbaig100/react-native-android-16-the-sdk-upgrade-that-looks-easy-until-your-ui-breaks-08c22ea5dc66?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Kotlin Coroutines Are Cooperative, Not Preemptive (And Why It Matters) - <a href="https://medium.com/@hsinha610/kotlin-coroutines-are-cooperative-not-preemptive-and-why-it-matters-5e85ab2cafad?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Haris Baig`**
+✍️ **posted by `Harshit Sinha`**

-<blockquote>If your React Native Android app is still targeting API 35, Android 16 is not just another number you need to change in build.gradle.
+<blockquote>The “lightweight thread” metaphor is a double-edged sword.
+Here is why assuming coroutines behave like OS threads leads to CPU starvation…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Beyond Waiting: The Hidden Costs of Public Service Delays - <a href="https://medium.com/@misfatemehhajiali/beyond-waiting-the-hidden-costs-of-public-service-delays-fa4540b9880a?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Object to Any — Why Kotlin Replaced Java’s Base Class - <a href="https://levelup.gitconnected.com/from-object-to-any-why-kotlin-replaced-javas-base-class-4d79b2c96d90?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dilipchandar`**

+<blockquote>How platform independence, null safety, and JVM interop shaped Kotlin’s class hierarchy
+Continue reading on Level Up Coding »</blockquote>

+<h3>6.
+Android 16 is Now the New Google Play Target: What Every Android Developer Needs to Know - <a href="https://medium.com/@adsalihac/android-16-is-now-the-new-google-play-target-what-every-android-developer-needs-to-know-22fc76ac12a2?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Fatemeh Hajiali`**
+✍️ **posted by `AHMED SALIH AC`**

-<blockquote>Waiting for an important public service decision is rarely just a matter of time.
+<blockquote>Google Play is raising the bar once again.
 Continue reading on Medium »</blockquote>

-<h3>6.
-Senior Android Engineer Interview Bank — 10 Years (Kotlin) - <a href="https://blog.stackademic.com/senior-android-engineer-interview-bank-10-years-kotlin-76f0262a571a?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+T7777 Game Latest APK 2026 — Safe Download & Full Review - <a href="https://medium.com/@nayapakapk93/t7777-game-latest-apk-2026-safe-download-full-review-b69661187da6?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AB nay`**
+✍️ **posted by `Nayapakapk`**

-<blockquote>Section 1 — Jetpack Compose & UI
+<blockquote>T7777 Game is a modern entertainment platform that offers exciting games for players across Pakistan using mobile phones and computers.
+It…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-The Critical Role of Up-to-Date Modern Security Testing with Offensive Methods - <a href="https://medium.com/@test.my.hack.v1/the-critical-role-of-up-to-date-modern-security-testing-with-offensive-methods-8720a4fe04b9?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Apple Just Quietly Killed One of Its Most Popular Programs.
+Here’s What’s Replacing It. - <a href="https://medium.com/@appleinsides/apple-just-quietly-killed-one-of-its-most-popular-programs-heres-what-s-replacing-it-087c595d0442?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `LAWCY official`**
+✍️ **posted by `apple insides`**

-<blockquote>Traditional defensive security is essential — but it has a built-in limitation.
-Most defensive tools and processes (signature-based…
+<blockquote>If you’ve ever used the iPhone Upgrade Program, this affects you.
+If you haven’t, it might be the reason you finally do.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Before You Buy a New One Talk to RTC Mobile Solution First - <a href="https://medium.com/@rtcmobilesolution/before-you-buy-a-new-one-talk-to-rtc-mobile-solution-first-a86c6218b428?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Same iOS API Ends My Music Track and Should End Your Hike - <a href="https://medium.com/@orose2689/the-same-ios-api-ends-my-music-track-and-should-end-your-hike-f56d0c92b321?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rtcmobilesolution`**
+✍️ **posted by `Oniel Rosario`**

-<blockquote>That sinking feeling when your phone hits the floor face-down is something most of us have experienced.
-You pick it up slowly, already…
+<blockquote>I forgot to tap Finish, got in the car, and it happily logged 40mph as trail distance
 Continue reading on Medium »</blockquote>

 <h3>3.
-Why Apple’s most Imperfect Products Are Sometimes its Best - <a href="https://medium.com/@admin_32475/why-apples-most-imperfect-products-are-sometimes-its-best-c98e6bd978ff?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Track Volunteer Hours for School, Scholarships, and Applications - <a href="https://medium.com/@volunteerhoursapp/how-to-track-volunteer-hours-for-school-scholarships-and-applications-ee20519124fe?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Logan | Everything Apple`**
+✍️ **posted by `Volunteer Hours Log Tracker`**

-<blockquote>This Article was originally released on everything-apple.com
+<blockquote>A simple record-keeping system that prevents missing details when a deadline arrives
 Continue reading on Medium »</blockquote>

 <h3>4.
-The Lock That Moves: How SwiftUI Deadlocks Against Core Animation - <a href="https://medium.com/ios-ic-weekly/the-lock-that-moves-how-swiftui-deadlocks-against-core-animation-749375c88b16?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+App Store Connect Status’leri Nedir? iOS Geliştiricileri İçin Tüm Durumlar ve Yayın Süreci Rehberi - <a href="https://atakancengizkurt.medium.com/app-store-connect-statusleri-nedir-ios-geli%C5%9Ftiricileri-i%CC%87%C3%A7in-t%C3%BCm-durumlar-ve-yay%C4%B1n-s%C3%BCreci-rehberi-1477641cbf3c?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Xiangyu`**
+✍️ **posted by `Atakan Cengiz KURT`**

-<blockquote>Apple built a mutex that can hand itself to the main thread.
-Then SwiftUI deadlocked anyway.
+<blockquote>App Store’a ilk uygulamanızı gönderdiğinizde veya mevcut uygulamanız için yeni bir sürüm yayınladığınızda, App Store Connect üzerinde…
-Continue reading on iOS IC Weekly »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Swift Concurrency Fundamentals #3: Task, Threads, and Dispatch Queues - <a href="https://medium.com/@kbyarkin/swift-concurrency-fundamentals-3-task-threads-and-dispatch-queues-e0e247737e7b?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Flutter 3.44 Brings a New Era of Smooth Animations - <a href="https://medium.com/@flutter-app/flutter-3-44-brings-a-new-era-of-smooth-animations-14806af13fea?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yarkın Gazibaba`**
+✍️ **posted by `Nicolas`**

-<blockquote>Part 2 covered async, await, and async let — but all of that only works once you're already inside an asynchronous context.
-Real programs…
+<blockquote>Google just quietly rewired Flutter’s rendering engine.
+If your app has ever stuttered on its first animation, this release is the fix…
 Continue reading on Medium »</blockquote>

 <h3>6.
-How to Find Your iCloud Email Address on iPhone, iPad, and Mac - <a href="https://medium.com/@2756203427/how-to-find-your-icloud-email-address-on-iphone-ipad-and-mac-21b283751b6b?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Some things I wish I knew before publishing an iOS App - <a href="https://medium.com/@epimax78/some-things-i-wish-i-knew-before-publishing-an-ios-app-efbfeebd63cd?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Xyric21`**
+✍️ **posted by `Epimax`**

-<blockquote>Forgot your iCloud email address?
-Don’t worry — it’s easy to find if you’re already signed in to your Apple Account.
+<blockquote>I wanted to give mobile application developmengt a shot a long time ago, and what I learned in school was that the Apple App Store should…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Live Gift Animation Formats, Part 3: What Makes ByteDance’s PAG So Powerful? - <a href="https://medium.com/@nimo_30930/live-gift-animation-formats-part-3-what-makes-bytedances-pag-so-powerful-8db1b34cdb15?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Swift 7 vs Swift 6: The Update Every iOS Developer Is Confused About Right Now - <a href="https://medium.com/@bhumibhuva18/swift-7-vs-swift-6-the-update-every-ios-developer-is-confused-about-right-now-0a3460717aae?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `BB - iOS Developer`**

+<blockquote>No, Swift 7 hasn’t shipped.
+Here’s what’s real in Swift 6.4, what’s rumored for Swift 7, and how to future-proof your code today.
+Continue reading on Medium »</blockquote>

+<h3>8.
+Apple Container 1.0 Explained: Is Docker Finally Getting a Real Competitor? - <a href="https://medium.com/@bhumibhuva18/apple-container-1-0-explained-is-docker-finally-getting-a-real-competitor-99f6d12c01f3?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `BB - iOS Developer`**

+<blockquote>A native, Swift-built container tool just went stable on macOS and it’s forcing a lot of developers to rethink their setup
+Continue reading on Medium »</blockquote>

+<h3>9.
+5 Apple Developer Announcements Still Coming Before iOS 27 Ships - <a href="https://ravi6997.medium.com/5-apple-developer-announcements-still-coming-before-ios-27-ships-671ece321367?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nicole`**
+✍️ **posted by `Ravi`**

-<blockquote>In the first two parts of this series we looked at SVGA and VAP.
-One wins on being lightweight, the other on visual fidelity.
-This final…
+<blockquote>From open-source Foundation Models to the iPhone Fold’s hidden SDK groundwork — here’s what smart iOS developers are quietly preparing for…
 Continue reading on Medium »</blockquote>